Travel Europe Within Budget

 A. Cash and Buying Stuff

-- Stick to Local Money: Do not use dynamic currency conversion at cash machines or shops.
+- Stick to Local Money: Avoid using dynamic currency conversion at ATMs or shops.
 They charge extra.

-- Wise Card Choices: Opt for credit cards that don’t add fees on foreign buys.
+- Wise Card Choices: Opt for credit cards that don’t charge fees for foreign purchases.

 B. Handy Apps

-- Counting Your Pennies Apps: Keep tabs on spending with apps like Splitwise or Trail Wallet.
+- Counting Your Pennies Apps: Keep track of your spending with apps like Splitwise or Trail Wallet.

 - Finding Your Way Apps: Use Rome2Rio and Citymapper for the best-priced paths to get around cheaply.